Rich Barton: Entrepreneurship

 Barton founded Expedia within Microsoft in 1994.
 In 1994, Microsoft was planning to build a travel guidebook on a CD-ROM.
 Barton, who was familiar with text-based internet services of the time, had come across an online service hosted on Prodigy designed for travel agents working from home.
 He pitched the idea of an online travel booking service to Bill Gates, Steve Ballmer, and Nathan Myhrvold.
-Gates, Balmer, and Myhrvold gave Barton permission to move forward with the project, which debuted on the web as Expedia in 1996.
-Barton served as CEO through Expedia's IPO in 1999, and stayed in the position until 2003, after the company was acquired for $3.6 billion.
+Gates, Ballmer, and Myhrvold gave Barton permission to move forward with the project, which debuted on the web as Expedia in 1996.
+Barton served as CEO through Expedia's initial public offering in 1999, and stayed in the position until 2003, after the company was acquired for $3.6 billion.

 After a year-long break in Italy from the business community, Barton returned to Seattle in 2004, and began working toward the launch of Zillow with Lloyd Frink, another Expedia and Microsoft alumnus.
 Barton and Frink did not reveal much about the company prior to its launch.

 In February 2020, Barton became a billionaire according to Forbes, after reporting strong earnings at Zillow.
+He was CEO of the company from its founding until 2010, returned to the position in 2019, and transitioned to the role of co-executive chairman in August 2024.